LunarArtemis/tuktuk/database/README.md

 3. click Admin at row of MySQL.

-4. click import at Navigate bar and select file "tuktuk.sql" database in this folder.
+4. click import at Navigate bar and select file database in this folder.

 5. Click import at the bottom of page.